 How to complain

-We'll check your complaint is something we can deal with, and if it is, we'll investigate to understand what happened and what went wrong.
+We'll check whether your complaint is something we can deal with.
+If it is, we’ll investigate to understand what happened and what went wrong.

 Find out more about making a complaint.